 Partnering with the CEO and other board members to ensure that board resolutions are carried out

 Serving on committees or task forces and taking on special assignments

 Representing CARRY to stakeholders; acting as an ambassador for the organization

 Ensuring CARRY's commitment to a diverse board and staff that reflects the communities CARRY serves

-CARRY’s Board Members will serve a three-year term to be eligible for re-appointment for one additional term.
-Board meetings will be held quarterly and committee meetings will be held in coordination with full board meetings.
+CARRY's Board Members will serve a three-year term to be eligible for re-appointment for one additional term.
+Board meetings will be quarterly, and committee meetings will be coordinated with full board meetings.

-This is an extraordinary opportunity for an individual who is passionate about CARRY’s mission and who has a track record of board leadership.
+This is an extraordinary opportunity for an individual passionate about CARRY's mission and with a track record of board leadership.
 Selected Board Members will have achieved leadership stature in business, government, philanthropy, or the nonprofit sector.
-His/her accomplishments will allow him/her to attract other well-qualified, high-performing Board Members.
+The person's accomplishments will allow them to attract other well-qualified, high-performing Board Members.

 Ideal candidates will have the following qualifications: